mysteriousdeee/NLP_ML/README.md

 Transforming data to make the feature on same scale. get creative, extra much helpful features as possible.

 #### Creating the features
+Some features can be extracted from the data to help the model predict better, for this particular dataset we like to look at the legnth of text and percentage of punctuation in the text which we was believed to have significance in the classfication of the text as 'spam' or 'ham'

+#### Evaluate the Features

 ___